 You can also see antique pictures, showing the missionary attempts of both Americans and Belgians.
 Yes, they have pics depicting some practices in the past such as headhunting.
 Sounds disturbing?
 Don’t worry.
 These practices are long gone.

 In a nutshell, visiting Bontoc Museum leads you not only into a cultural understanding but a visit to the rich history of the different Cordilleran tribal groups especially the I-Bontoc.

 Oh, I was not able to take photos because it is prohibited to do so while inside the museum.

 Wait, there’s more

 After our inside tour, we proceeded to apparently, an outdoor museum.
 This shows the typical setup of a Bontoc village in the past.
 There are well-furnished huts made of wood and bundled grasses.
-One of these is called ato where men and elders used to gather to talk about political and social affairs of the community.
+One of these is called ato where men and elders used to gather to talk about the political and social affairs of the community.

-There is also big cherry tree at the center.
+There is also a big cherry tree at the center.
 You are lucky if this is in fruiting season.
 There are also rows of herbs, vegetables, and other fruit trees.

 The Bontoc Museum also has an adjacent shop, selling souvenir items such as native necklaces, personalized shirts, bracelets, books, etc. When you buy from this, you are helping realize the vision of the school and the church mission.

 - Don’t take pictures inside the Bontoc Museum.
 The management prohibits so.

 - Avoid touching items inside the museum.
 These are for your eyes only.